csuoc/shark_attacks_elnino/README.md

 # Shark attacks dependency on El Niño effects on the American and Australian coastlines

-### A study of the attacks report during the years 1983-2018
+### A study of the attacks during the years 1703-2018
 ![](images/ElNino_animated.gif)

 El Niño is a climate pattern that describes the unusual warming of surface waters in the eastern tropical Pacific Ocean.
 El Niño is the “warm phase” of a larger phenomenon called the El Niño-Southern Oscillation (ENSO).
 La Niña, the “cool phase” of ENSO, is a pattern that describes the unusual cooling of the region’s surface waters.